whoismissing/whoismissing.github.io/code/use_after_free.md

 ## Use after free

-Use-after-free is a memory corruption flaw where memory can be accessed after being freed.
+Use-after-free is a memory corruption flaw where memory can be accessed after being freed as a result of a dangling pointer.
 This can result in a program crash, use of unexpected values, and even code execution.

 As seen in the code below, *malloc()* is called and will return an address that is stored in the pointer "pFree".
 Though the pointer is freed, it is used again in the second *strcpy()* as the pointer still contains the value of the address that *malloc()* returned.